 Job search now? - It's a jungle out there!

-In Australian jobs search , if you want your job application to be taken seriously you have to consider all national differences.
-Australian jobs search requires more than just the obvious Australian CV writing and translation.
-You will face issues that probably did not even cross your mind when you decided on jobs in Australia.
+In Austrian jobs search , if you want your job application to be taken seriously you have to consider all national differences.
+Austrian jobs search requires more than just the obvious Austrian CV writing and translation - it requires thorough preparation.
+You will face issues that probably did not even cross your mind when you decided to go for jobs in Austria.

-Run Australian jobs search using the most powerful job search engine on the Internet!
+Run Austrian jobs search using the most powerful job search engine on the Internet!

-To run your Australian jobs search, simply type keywords into the What box describing the kind of job you want, and enter a city, a province or postal code in the Where box.
-Then click the Find button or hit the Enter key on your keyboard.
+To run Austrian jobs search, simply type keywords into the Suchbegriff/What box describing the kind of job you want, and enter a city, a province or postal code in the Ort/Where box.
+Then click the Finden/Find button or hit the Enter key on your keyboard.

-Indeed searches Australia jobs listed on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
+Careerjet searches Austrian jobs listed on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include:

 If you have a problem with your CV writing, instead of staring at a blank piece of paper, use: